ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 As shown above, `Owners` now includes a new address and `threshold`, the amount of signatures needed to execute a transaction, has increased to 2.

 ### Send Native Currency from Your Safe
-Lets apply the very same steps above to a workflow where we send the Native Currency of your Subnet to an EOA.
+Let's apply the very same steps above to a workflow where we send the Native Currency of your Subnet to an EOA.
-This part of the tutorial requires that your Safe holds at least 1000 Native Tokens.
+This part of the tutorial requires that your Safe holds at least 1000 native tokens.
 You can send assets to your Safe the same way you would send Avax using [Metamask](https://metamask.zendesk.com/hc/en-us/articles/360015488931-How-to-send-tokens-from-your-MetaMask-wallet).
 To add your Subnet to MetaMask, [please read this excerpt](../subnets/create-a-fuji-subnet#connect-with-metamask).

 Just as before, we will sign and submit the transaction hash.
 This example uses two signers due to an increased `threshold` from our previous Safe transaction.